-- (a) the production required by an ancillary order allows the person to whom it is addressed to comply with the order without producing all of the keys in his possession; and - (b) there are different keys or combinations of keys in the possession of that person the production of which would constitute compliance with the order, the person may select which of the keys, or combination of keys, to produce for the purpose of complying with the order.
+- (a) the production required by an ancillary order allows the person to whom it is addressed to comply with the order without producing all of the keys in the person's possession or control; and - (b) there are different keys or combinations of keys in the possession or control of that person the production of which would constitute compliance with the order, the person may select which of the keys, or combination of keys, to produce for the purpose of complying with the order.

-- (13) Where an ancillary order is addressed to a person who- - (a) was in possession of the key but is no longer in possession of it; - (b) if he had continued to have the key in his possession, would be required by virtue of the order to produce it; and - (c) is in possession of information that would facilitate the obtaining or discovery of the key or the putting of the data or other computer output concerned into intelligible form, that person shall produce to the person to whom he would have been required to produce the key, all such information as is mentioned in paragraph (c).
+- (13) Where an ancillary order is addressed to a person who- - (a) was in possession or control of the key but is no longer in possession or control of it; - (b) if the person had continued to have possession or control of the key, would be required by virtue of the order to produce it; and - (c) is in possession or control of information that would facilitate the obtaining or discovery of the key or the putting of the data or other computer output concerned into intelligible form, that person shall produce to the person to whom that person would have been required to produce the key, all such information as is mentioned in paragraph (c).

-- (14) A constable who obtains an ancillary order shall ensure that such arrangements are made as are necessary for securing that- - (a) a key produced in pursuance of the order is used to obtain access to, or put into intelligible form, only data or other computer output in relation to which the order was made; - (b) every key produced in pursuance of the order is stored, for so long as it is retained, in a secure manner, and any records of such key are destroyed as soon as no longer needed to access the data or other computer output concerned or put it into intelligible form; and - (c) the number of- - (i) persons to whom the key is produced or otherwise made available; and - (ii) copies made of the key, is limited to the minimum that is necessary for the purpose of enabling the data or other computer output concerned to be accessed or put into intelligible form.
+- (14) A constable who obtains an ancillary order shall ensure that such arrangements are made as are necessary for securing that- - (a) a key produced in pursuance of the order is used to obtain access to, or put into intelligible form, only data or other computer output in relation to which the order was made;

+- (b) every key produced in pursuance of the order is stored, for so long as it is retained, in a secure manner, and any records of such key are destroyed as soon as no longer needed to access the data or other computer output concerned or put it into intelligible form; and - (c) the number of- - (i) persons to whom the key is produced or otherwise made available; and - (ii) copies made of the key, is limited to the minimum that is necessary for the purpose of enabling the data or other computer output concerned to be accessed or put into intelligible form.

-- (15) A constable who knowingly contravenes subsection (14) commits an offence and, upon conviction before a Resident Magistrate, is liable to a fine not exceeding one million dollars or to imprisonment for a term not exceeding twelve months or to both such fine and imprisonment. - (16) A person commits an offence if the person fails, without reasonable excuse, to comply with a requirement imposed on him by an order made under this section. - (17) A person who commits an offence under subsection (16) is liable- - (a) upon conviction before a Resident Magistrate to a fine not exceeding one million dollars or to imprisonment for a term
+- (15) A constable who knowingly contravenes subsection (14) commits an offence and, upon conviction before a Resident Magistrate, is liable to a fine not exceeding one million dollars or imprisonment for a term not exceeding one year, or both such fine and imprisonment. - (16) A person commits an offence if the person fails, without reasonable excuse, to comply with a requirement imposed on that person by an order made under this section. - (17) A person who commits an offence under subsection(16) is liable- - (a) upon conviction before a Resident Magistrate, to a fine not exceeding four million dollars or imprisonment for a term not exceeding four years, or both such fine and imprisonment; - (b) upon conviction on indictment before a Circuit Court, to a fine or imprisonment for a term not exceeding seven years, or both such fine and imprisonment.

-- not exceeding twelve months or to both such fine and imprisonment; - (b) upon conviction on indictment before a Circuit Court, to a fine or to imprisonment for a term not exceeding five years or to both such fine and imprisonment. - (18) In this section- - "ancillary order" means an order under subsection (4); - "electronic signature" means anything in electronic form that- - (a) is incorporated into, or otherwise logically associated with, any electronic information; - (b) is generated by the signatory or other source of the information; and - (c) is used for the purpose of facilitating, by means of a link between the signatory or other source of the information, the establishment of the authenticity of the information, the establishment of its integrity, or both; - "information" includes data, text, images, sounds, codes, computer programs, software and databases; - "key" in relation to any data or other computer output means any key, code, password, algorithm or other data the use of which (with or without other keys)- - (a) allows access to the data or output; or - (b) facilitates the putting of the data or output into intelligible form;
+(18) In this section-

+"electronic signature" means anything in electronic form that-

+- (a) is incorporated into, or otherwise logically associated with, any electronic information; - (b) is generated by the signatory or other source of the information; and - (c) is used for the purpose of facilitating, by means of a link between the signatory or other source of the information, the establishment of the authenticity of the information, the establishment of its integrity, or both:

-"production order" means an order under subsection (2).
+"information" includes data, text, images, sounds, codes, computer programs, software and databases.

-PART IV.
-General
+PART IV-General